-In addition to being a loving father and husband, Aaron Gansky is an author, novelist, editor, mentor, teacher, and podcast host.
+In addition to being a loving father and husband, Aaron Gansky is an award-winning novelist, teacher, and podcast host.
 In 2009, he earned his M.F.A in Fiction at the prestigious Antioch University of Los Angeles, one of the top five low-residency writing schools in the nation.
 Prior to that, he attained his Bachelor of Arts degree in English with an emphasis in Creative Writing from California State University of San Bernardino, where he studied, in part, under Bret Anthony Johnston, now the Director of Creative Writing at Harvard University.

-His first novel The Bargain (Lighthouse Publishing of the Carolinas) was a finalist for the Selah Award for debut novel.
-Two years later, The Book of Things to Come (2015, Brimstone Fiction), the first book in his YA Fantasy series Hand of Adonai: The Book of Things to Come was released in August of 2015.
-He has written two books on the craft of writing fiction; Firsts in Fiction: First Lines and Write to Be Heard (with Diane Sherlock).
+His first novel The Bargain (2013, Lighthouse Publishing of the Carolinas) was a finalist for the Selah Award for debut novel.
+Two years later, The Book of Things to Come (2015, Brimstone Fiction), the first book in his Hand of Adonai YA Fantasy series, won the Selah Award for YA Fiction.
+He has written two books on the craft of fiction; Firsts in Fiction: First Lines and Write to Be Heard (with Diane Sherlock).
 To find out more about his books, click here.

 As a Creative Writing teacher in California, he brings his expertise on the craft to several writing conferences around America where he speaks on a variety of topics.
 To learn more about his teaching, or to request him as faculty at your next writing convention, click here.

 In 2013 he began his Firsts in Fiction Podcast with Steve McLain.
 Shortly after, Heather Luby joined the line up.
-Lately, he chats with his father, Alton Gansky, about elements of the craft in which they dispense practical, in-depth analysis of how to write powerful fiction.
+Lately, he chats with his father, novelist Alton Gansky, about elements of the craft .
+Each week they dispense practical, in-depth analyses of how to write powerful fiction.
 To find out more about the cast, click here.